 COMMENT 46: The Education Organizations, MFPE, and three commenters proposed changes to this section and recommended the following, "(1) Accredited with distinction means the school has met the assurance standards, exceeded student performance standards as defined in ARM 10.55.606, and met the licensure endorsement requirements related to teaching assignments.
 A copy of the Accreditation Status Criteria Reference Guide must be made publicly available by the Superintendent of Public Instruction.
 Three consecutive years in the accredited with distinction status allows the local board of trustees to waive assurance standards for the school for three years remain accredited with distinction thereafter solely on the basis of whether the school continues to exceed student performance standards as defined in ARM 10.55.606 performance from year to year thereafter.
-If the school ceases to exceed student performance standards, the accreditation of such school will be determined through standards applicable to initial accreditation."
+If the school ceases to exceed student performance standards applicable to initial accreditation."